 Best on a Budget

 Foot Bath Reviews

 If you’re looking for the most budget-friendly solution for pampering your feet, this is it!
-This Dr. Scholl’s set has all the basic features we look for in a foot spa machine: bubbles, massage rollers, and a design that keeps water warm.
-It provides a lot of value for the price, and it’s a great first machine for folks who haven’t used one of these before, and want to try the experience without dropping lots of money.
+This HoMedics set has lots to offer for the price.
+It has therapeutic nodes all around the bath surface, and vibration motors built in to gently rub out aches.
+Unlike anything else at this price, it also has a design that keeps water warm.
+It provides a lot of value, and it’s a great first machine for folks who haven’t used one of these before, and want to try the experience without dropping lots of money.

 Our favorite midrange option for a foot spa machine comes from Brookstone.
 It offers a few major upgrades over the Dr. Scholl’s.
 There’s an active heater onboard, and this one is big enough to suit even the largest foot sizes: men’s or women’s.
 We love the powerful jets on this one, as well as all the customizable features.
 It’s a great choice for folks who don’t want to waste their time with a wimpy budget unit.

 This one has a lot of the same features as the Dr. Scholl’s: there are two foot-wells, each with a massaging roller and ducts for massage jets.
 It has a central pumice stone between the foot-wells, and convenient controls.
 Think of it as an improved version of the same format.

 It’s a lot roomier than the Dr. Scholl’s.
 While we found that users with feet larger than size 12 struggled to use the Dr. Scholl’s comfortably, the Brookstone can easily accommodate all feet sizes, up to 14+!
 Both male and female reviewers found it spacious and relaxing.